-The HIT Capabilities Form includes a series of questions on HIT capabilities, including EHR interoperability and eligibility for Meaningful Use.
+The HIT Capabilities Form includes a series of questions on HIT capabilities, including EHR interoperability and eligibility for CMS Promoting Interoperability programs.
 The HIT Form must be completed and submitted as part of the UDS submission.
 The form includes questions about the health center's implementation of an EHR, certification of systems, and how widely adopted the system is throughout the health center and its providers.